n0xtua/netlify-portfolio/content/project/p2/index.md

   - Markdown
 ---

-- Designed a custom RL environment for the Sokoban game.
+Designed a custom environment for the Sokoban game and implemented RL algorithms.
-- Implemented algorithms like On-Policy and Off-Policy Monte Carlo, SARSA, Q-learning, Policy Gradient Method.

 <!--more-->